gonzalo476/NukePluginTest/README.md

 ![Project hero image](images/nukeplugintest_use.png)

 ## Introduction
-A basic plugin structure for nuke.
+A basic plugin structure for nuke. (windows)

 ## Table of Contents
 - [Installation](#installation)